The Right to a Minimum Wage and Living Wage from 2017

 - You must be over school leaving age to get the minimum wage.

-The Living Wage is a separate, voluntary rate set by the Living Wage Foundation: currently recommended as £8.45 (£9.75 in London)
+The Living Wage is a separate, voluntary rate set by the Living Wage Foundation: currently recommended as £9.30 (£10.75 in London) if you are aged over 18 – NOTE; as this is voluntary there is no requirement for your Employer to pay this rate.

 - For workers aged 21 and over, there is a trainee rate that might apply.
 This can apply for up to 6 months subject to compliance with certain conditions.